SimVascular/simvascular.github.io-archive/source/documentation/modeling/_editingPolyData.md

                 Fill all holes for the model without extracting faces.
 Only a full model surface is obtained.

         Sel Lg Connected (global):
-                Select largest connected surface area on the model and combine them to onw full model surface, remove the rest area.
+                Select largest connected surface area on the model and combine them to one full model surface, remove the rest area.

         Remesh (global):
                 Click the button "Estimate Size" or provide a proper value for "Target edge size"